Case study: Richmond Physiotherapy

 After a brainstorming session, a draft outline of the first issue was agreed, and we designed a template which was light and modern, making sure to respect RPs existing branding.

-The aim of the newsletter is threefold: firstly, to communicate with their patients; secondly, to encourage patients to book; finally to arouse interest and drive traffic to their website.
+The aim of the newsletter is threefold.
+Firstly, to communicate with their patients; secondly, to encourage patients to book; finally to arouse interest and drive traffic to their website.
 For this reason, all the articles are published as blogposts which readers can click through to once they have read a ‘teaser’ in the newsletter.
 This has additional benefits of both building a knowledge library and pleasing Google with regular new copy with naturally occurring keywords.

 The RP newsletter performs consistently well, with an open rate nearly twice the average for its sector and a variable clickthrough rate of between 3 to 9 times the average.

 “We receive quite a few emails and comments after we have sent out a newsletter, which is great as it shows that clients are on board with what we do.
 We also find there is a spike in bookings for particular members of our team or services which have been featured.
-Annette’s work is fantastic, she brings great design ideas, anticipating and enhancing what my business needs and she can deliver at short notice when it counts.
+Annette’s work is fantastic, she brings great design ideas, anticipating and enhancing what my business needs.
+She can deliver at short notice when it counts.
 I recommend her without hesitation, she’s great to work with.”